 On March 27, 2020, President Trump signed into law the Coronavirus Aid, Relief, and Economic Security Act.
 On April 15, 2020, the Organization received a loan in the amount of \$5,792,797 pursuant to the Paycheck Protection Program (PPP).
 The Organization has elected to account for the funding as a loan in accordance with Accounting Standards Codification (ASC) Topic 470, Debt.
-The loan is due five years from the date of the first disbursement under the loan and has a fixed interest rate of 1 percent per year.
-Any forgiveness of the loan will be recognized as a gain in the financial statements in the period the debt is legally released.
-PPP loans are subject to audit and acceptance by the U.S. Department of Treasury, Small Business Administration or lender; as a result of such audit, adjustments could be required to any gain recognized.
+On May 25, 2022, the Organization received a notice of partial forgiveness of the loan in the amount of \$1,833,638.
+PPP loans are subject to audit and acceptance by the U.S. Department of Treasury, Small Business Administration, or lender; as a result of such audit, adjustments could be required to any gain recognized.